IBM/ibm-vpc-file-csi-driver/README.md

 3. Install and configure `ibmcloud is` CLI or get the required worker/node details by using [`IBM Cloud Console`](https://cloud.ibm.com)
 4. Cluster's worker node should have following labels, if not please apply labels before deploying IBM VPC file CSI Driver.
 ```
-"ibm-cloud.kubernetes.io/worker-id"
 "failure-domain.beta.kubernetes.io/region"
 "failure-domain.beta.kubernetes.io/zone"
 "topology.kubernetes.io/region"
 "topology.kubernetes.io/zone"
 ```

-## Apply worker labels

-Please use [`apply-required-setup.sh`](https://github.com/kubernetes-sigs/ibm-vpc-file-csi-driver/blob/master/scripts/apply-required-setup.sh) script for all the nodes in the cluster which will need couple of inputs like

-`instanceID`:  That you can get from `ibmcloud is ins`

-`node-name`: this is as per node name in the kubernetes node check by using `kubectl get nodes`

-`region-of-instanceID`:  region of the instanceID, this you can get the by using `ibmcloud is in <instanceID>`

-`zone-of-instanceID`: Zone of the instanceID, this you can get the by using `ibmcloud is in <instanceID>`

-Example :- ./apply-required-setup.sh <node-name> <instanceID> <region-of-instanceID> <zone-of-instanceID>

 # Build the driver

 For building the driver `docker` and `GO` should be installed on the system